 Doctoral Degrees

 The University of Idaho awards the degree of Doctor of Philosophy in recognition of high achievement in scholarly and research activity.
 The degree of Doctor of Education is granted for high scholarly attainment and in recognition of the completion of academic preparation for professional practice.
-See the "Ph.D. and Ed.D.
-Procedures" tab for more details.
-The Doctor of Athletic Training is offered through the College of Education and the Department of Movement Sciences (see the "DAT Procedures" tab for more details).
+The Doctor of Athletic Training (D.A.T.) and Doctor of Anatomical Sciences (D.A.S.) are offered through the School of Health and Medical Professions.

 The major professor and program offering a particular doctoral program indicate the general philosophy of the degree program, the objectives of courses and seminars, the research specialties available, and requirements unique to the department.
 Admission to the doctoral program is granted only to those who have a recognized potential for completing the degree.